luno/moonbeam/docs/spec.md

 ## Abstract

 The Moonbeam system allows for off-chain payments between two untrusted parties using Bitcoin payment channels.
-The system is suited for use between “hosted” wallet services that serve many users.
+The system is suited for use between multi-user platforms such as hosted wallets, exchanges and payment processors.
 It can be deployed on the Bitcoin network as is today.

 ## Introduction

+Moonbeam builds on the concept of payment channels in Bitcoin.
+It describes a system whereby clients can initiate payment channels to send payments to servers.
+The server in this context would usually be a multi-user platform so that the channel can be used to send payments to any of the users on the platform.

 ## Definitions